-- Research Grants (Fall and Second Spring Semester Deadline)
+- Research and Travel Grants (Fall and Spring Semester Deadline)

 This category encompasses faculty activities that promote original scholarship, research, and artistic expression, including the acquisition, application, and dissemination of knowledge, and the facilitation and exhibition of artistic expression.
-The Committee has received special funds to support student research assistants.
-This funding is available to students provided they have not received undergraduate research funding in the past.
+Note: Starting in January, 2017, travel requests will be accepted on a rolling basis.
+Please see above.

-- Hemingway New Faculty Grants (Second Spring Semester Deadline)
+- Hemingway New Faculty Grants (Spring Semester Deadline)

 New Faculty Grants are provided to tenure track faculty within their first two years on tenure track at WSU.

-- Hemingway Adjunct Faculty Grants (Second Semester Deadline)
+- Hemingway Adjunct Faculty Grants (Spring Semester Deadline)